 - a.
 Optimise our ways of working together to ensure MC priorities are addressed - b.
-Ensure that a broad range of MC stakeholders experience the benefits of CABI membership - c.
+Ensure that Member Countries get the broadest possible benefit from CABI membership - c.
 Explore new models for MC-CABI collaborations and joint mobilisation of supporting resources - d.
-Agree ways to increase triangular collaborations between MCs involving CABI
+Explore ways to increase triangular collaborations between MCs involving CABI